 - 6 tablespoons granulated sugar, plus more to taste

-- 1. Place the tomatoes in a heavy, wide, nonreactive pan of at least an 8-quart capacity.
-Cover, place the pan over high heat, and cook for 5 to 10 minutes, stirring every minute or so, until the tomato chunks give off their juice and everything comes to a boil.
+- 1. Place the tomatoes in a heavy, wide, nonreactive pan at least 8 quarts in size.
+Cover, place the pan over high heat, and cook for 5 to 10 minutes, stirring every minute or so, until the tomato chunks spill tomato juice and everything comes to a boil.

-- 2. Working in batches, pour the tomato chunks and juice into a large, medium-fine strainer placed over a 3- or 4-quart saucepan.
-Gently press and stir the tomatoes with the back of a wooden spoon so that all of the thin liquid but none of the tomato pulp goes into the saucepan.
-You should have about 2 quarts of liquid.
+- 2. Working in batches, pour the tomato chunks and juice into a large strainer placed over a 3- or 4-quart saucepan.
+Gently press and stir the tomatoes with the back of a wooden spoon so that all the liquid but none of the tomato pulp goes into the saucepan.
+You should have about 2 quarts liquid.
 Reserve the tomato pulp.

 - 3. To the tomato liquid in the saucepan add the garlic, onion, vinegar, peppercorns, allspice, cinnamon, cloves, cayenne, ginger, and salt.
 Cook over moderately high heat until the liquid is thick and syrupy and reduced to about 2 cups.
-This could take anywhere from half an hour to an hour or even as long as 2 hours or, in the case of 1 tester, up to 4 hours, depending on the type of tomato used.
-[Editor's Note: Some tomatoes, such as beefsteaks, are more pulpy and mealy, whereas other tomatoes, like Romas, are more juicy.
+This could take anywhere from half an hour to an hour or even as long as 2 hours or, in the case of 1 tester, up to 4 hours, depending on the type of tomatoes used and the size of your saucepan.
+[Editor’s Note: Some tomatoes, such as beefsteaks, are more pulpy and mealy, whereas other tomatoes, like Romas, are more juicy.
 This will affect the final yield of juice and total simmering time.]

 - 4. Meanwhile, transfer the tomato pulp to a food mill fitted with the finest screen to eliminate the seeds and skin.
 You should have about 1 quart strained pulp.
-Transfer the strained pulp back to the first pan and reserve the tomato solids that you strained from the tomato pulp.
+Transfer the strained pulp back to the first pan.
+Discard the tomato solids that you strained from the tomato pulp.